vandenman/temporarySyntaxStuff/README.md

-# A temporary repo for the syntax project
+# A temporary repo/ package for the syntax project

 All relevant functions so far are in `R/simplifyResults.R`.
 The working directory is always assumed to be the top level of the repository.